Tag Archives: traditional-chinese-medicine

 The plantar fascia is a shock absorbor that runs along the Kidney channel of the foot.
 Typically, people with plantar fasciitis also have a Kidney channel deficiency which is the underlying root cause for this condition.

-Using a system of mirroring, acupuncture can be done on the hand, and not the necessarily the affected foot.
+Using a system of mirroring, acupuncture can be done on the hand, and not necessarily the affected foot.
 This is often a real bonus because it makes for a more comfortable treatment for the patient.
 The palm of the hand mirrors the sole of the foot.
 Using the Pericardium and/or Heart channel of the hand will relieve pain along the Kidney channel of the foot and support the Kidney system as well.

 Acupuncture here will cause the nervous system to signal the brain to send more blood, energy and nutrients to the plantar fascia without needling the feet directly.
 The increase in blood and oxygen to the foot has analgesic and anti-inflammatory effects.
 The micro-tears and inflammation in the fascia that have developed from absorbing shock can now be repaired, allowing you to use your feet comfortably.